NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Now with those four criteria in mind, we compare some of the popular open-source engines as well as try to find what other points need to be considered when designing a game engine.

----
-Draft
----

-### 2.2.
-Engines analysis.
+### 2.2 Engine analysis.

+Our investigation begins by examining the research questions posed by Anderson and friends [14] which serve as a starting point for formulating a universal engine architecture.
-Before we begin our investigation, first we need to break down runtime architecture (RTEA) proposed by Gregory and define responsibilities of each module.
+We then analyze the Runtime Engine Architecture (RTEA) proposed by Gregory and define the responsibilities of each module.
-Then we compare and contrast architectures of open source game engines/frameworks mentioned at the start of last chapter with RTEA.
+Then we take a look at common game world models to explain how game objects can be managed inside the engine.
+This is followed by a comparative analysis of open-source engines and frameworks mentioned at the start of a previous chapter, contrasting their architectures with the RTEA model.
-Afterwards, we expand the list of responsibilities of a theoretical uberengine and debate what kind of functionality should or should not be a part of an engine.
+Finally, we expand on the potential responsibilities of a general purpose engine, debating which functionalities should or should not be incorporated into a game engine's core design and whether game modding should be treated as a part of the game development.

+Questions, or rather topics of concern, raised by Anderson et al. are as follows:
+1) The lack of standardized ‘game development’ terminology.
+How to properly define any given engine and each of its components as well as other aspects relating to game development?
+2) What is a Game Engine?
+Where's a line between a complete game and an engine that was used building it?
+3) How do different genres affect the design of a game engine?
+Is it possible to define a game engine independently of genre?
+4) How do low-level issues affect top-level design?
+Are there any engine design methods that could be employed to minimize the impact of the future introduction of new advancements in computer game technology?
+5) Best Practice: Are there specific design methods or architectural models that are used, or should be used, for the creation of a game engine?
+[14]

+Since we will be revisiting those questions multiple times throughout this section, and we do not want to confuse them with the research questions of this paper, we need to come up with a convenient acronym for them.
+To do the justice to all authors, we will simply combine 2 letters of their family names into one word - AN-EN-LO-CO; consequently the questions will be ANENLOCO-[1-5].
+ANENLOCO-5 requires a separate quantitative research and is outside the scope of this paper.
+ANENLOCO-2 was partly answered in Section 1.2 - game engine refers to the whole software development ecosystem which helps with producing video games.
+Whether such treatment is optimal or not is certainly up to debate, but in order to make the most diligent research, we need to take into account not only the runtime components of the engine, but also indirect tools used by game developers.
+By taking into account the tools used for creating game assets, we get the better ability to trace the roots of any particular problem - whether a tool creates it and leaves it to the engine to solve, or merely adapts to the need of an engine that created a problem in the first place.
+To answer ANENLOCO-4 and not viewing the whole picture of the entire game's development stack is, at the very least, shortsighted.
+Speaking of tools and engines, we are now ready to explore the RTEA.

+#### 2.2.1 Runtime Engine Architecture

 ![rtea](rtea.png)

 First distinction Gregory makes is separating a tool suite from runtime components.
-[12 1.6] Tools include a software used for asset creation like Blender and Maya for 3D meshes and animations, Krita and Photoshop for textures, Ardour and Reaper for audio clips etc.
+[12 1.6] Tools include the software used for asset creation like Blender and Maya for 3D meshes and animations, Krita and Photoshop for textures, Ardour and Reaper for audio clips etc.
-Those digital content creation (DCC) tools are clearly separate from the engine, and so are not a part of the RTEA.
+Those digital content creation (DCC) tools are separated from the engine, and are not a part of the RTEA.
 The same goes for the version control system and instruments around a programming language (compiler, linker, IDE).
-Yet it becomes less evident with other elements which ones should be a part of the RTEA and which ones should belong to a tool suite.
+Yet, it becomes less evident with other elements - which ones should be a part of the RTEA and which ones should belong to a tool suite?
-For example performance analysis tools (profilers) vary in degree of complexity: some of them are standalone programs that only need an executable compiled without any extra flags (Valgrind), while others are designed to be injected into code to profile certain parts of a program (Tracy).
+For example, performance analysis tools (profilers) vary in degree of complexity: some of them are standalone programs that only require a compiled executable, such as Valgrind, while others are designed to be injected into code to profile certain parts of a program, like Tracy.
-Similarly, debugging can be done either with an executable using GDB, or a primitive console/line-drawing debugging can be performed manually for a quick and dirty visual feedback.
+Similarly, debugging can be done either with an executable using GDB, or a primitive manual console-logging/line-drawing for a quick and dirty visual feedback.
-Even operating system submodule is ambiguous and cannot be easily classified into neither a tool suite nor RTEA, as it provides a slew of drivers, system packages and a libc, while simultaneously being the foremost important tool for any artist or developer and the core dependency of every content creation software.
+Even operating system submodule is ambiguous and cannot be easily classified into neither a tool suite nor RTEA, as it provides a slew of drivers, system packages and a libc, while simultaneously being the foremost important tool for any artist or developer and the core dependency of every DCC.
 Another element of a tool suite is the asset conditioning pipeline.
 It is the collection of operations performed on asset files to make them suitable for use in the engine by either converting them into a standardized format, a custom format supported by the engine or a binary.
 To put it simply, it is a file compression/decompression system.
-The issue with this module is that many DCC software allow for a custom plugin integration that will help with exporting the right format, eliminating the asset conditioning pipeline altogether, making this module entirely arbitrary depending on a game's complexity.
+The issue with this module is that many DCC software allow for a custom plugin integration that can help with exporting the right format, eliminating the asset conditioning pipeline altogether, making this module entirely arbitrary depending on a game's complexity.
-Resource management submodule baffles even Gregory himself with its ambiguity and leaves him confused as to where to put it.
+Resource management (RES) submodule baffles even Gregory himself with its ambiguity, and he splits it into both RTEA and a toolsuite.
-It provides an interface for accessing different kinds of game assets, configuration files and other input data, making it a logical cog in the machinery of the engine.
+RES provides an interface for accessing different kinds of game assets, configuration files and other input data, making it a logical cog in the machinery of the engine.
 However, to scale a game up painlessly, an engine needs a database in order to manage all metadata attached to the assets.
-This database might take a shape of either an external relational database e.g. NoSQL or a manual management of text files, which again makes it unclear whether it should belong to a tool suite or be a runtime component.
+This database might take a shape of either an external relational database like NoSQL or a manual management of text files.
-Lastly, the icing on the cake, a cherry on top, a roof for the house that is any modern game engine is the World Editor.
+Lastly, the icing on the cake, a cherry on top, a roof for the house that is any modern game engine is the World Editor (EDI).
 "The game world is where everything in a game engine comes together."
 [12 1.7.3] Consequentially, to have a visual world editor an engine needs to be logically assembled, which makes this submodule to reside at the top of the dependency hierarchy.
-It can be architected either as an independent piece of software, built on top of lower layer modules, or even be integrated into the game itself.
+It can be architected either as an independent piece of software, built on top of lower layer modules, or even be integrated right into a game.
+A world editor allows to visually create and manage both static and dynamic objects, navigate in a game world, display selections, layers, attributes, grids etc.
-Weirdly, Gregory classify it as a part of the tool suite.
+Weirdly, Gregory classifies it as a part of the tool suite.

 Runtime components are what makes up the rest of the typical engine, and normally they are structured in layers with a clear dependency hierarchy, where an upper layer depends on a lower level.
-Similarly to a tool suite, it is not always obvious which category a certain submodule belongs to.
+Similarly to a tool suite, it is not always obvious which category a certain submodule should belong to.
-Third-party SDKs and middleware (SDK) module lays at the lowest layer of RTEA, after an operating system (OS).
+Third-party SDKs and middleware (SDK) module lays at the lowest layer of RTEA right after an operating system (OS).
 SDK is the collection of external libraries or APIs that an engine depends on to implement its other modules.
 This might include container data structures and algorithms; abstraction over graphics APIs; collision and physics system; animation handling etc.
 Platform Independent Layer (PLA) acts as a shield for the rest of the engine by wrapping platform specific functions into more general, platform-agnostic ones.